b-hemanth/my_page/content/about.md

 I am Hemanth Bharatha Chakravarthy (ஹேமந்த்), a rising junior at Harvard interested in the science and practice of public policy.
 I concentrate in Applied Math and Economics with a secondary in Computer Science.
 I care about economic growth, development, human behavior, and the relationship between them.
 I am currently working on improving companies to mutually benefit business and workers in the developing world and public policy vis a vis COVID-19 and tracking the impact of COVID on daily wagers and migrant workers in India.
 I talk a lot about politics and my beautiful hometown of Chennai, India.

-I have compiled some work and some pet data projects on my [blog](https://www.b-hemanth.com/).
-Do read!
+I have compiled some serious work as well as several pet data projects on my [blog](https://www.b-hemanth.com/).
+Check it out!

 I am always interested in talking with those with similar interests.
 Connect with me: